RichieCahill/AVX2-bit-manipulation/README.md

 # AVX2-bit-manipulation
 This is a library that allow bit manipulation that Intrinsics don't.

+After testing I believe the the _mm256 left and right shift take 2 clock cycles

 ## Working Intrinsics
 ###	Logical Left Shift
 ```